50 of the World’s Best Retail Displays

 Retailers are innovating across the globe in a huge variety of ways – and that innovation is perfectly exemplified in retail displays.
 Engaging displays and visual merchandising are a key part of how physical retailers can continue to drive footfall, awareness and loyalty.

-From extraordinary facades and unusual interiors to eco-friendly displays and art installations, here’s our take on the 50 best retail displays (in alphabetical order) on the planet.
+From extraordinary facades and unusual interiors to eco-friendly displays and art installations, here’s our retail consultants‘ pick of the 50 best retail displays (in alphabetical order) on the planet right now.

 1. Adidas Flagship (London)

 Adidas’ much-hyped London flagship opposite Selfridges is full of innovative displays and bold visuals.

 Firstly, the store has been designed with flexibility in mind – movable cabinets and displays are found on every floor that allow Adidas to easily create a new activation or collaboration.
 Sustainability is intelligently visualised too.
 A dedicated ‘Marley’ sneaker display explains how the groundbreaking product is made using ocean plastics.
 Augmented reality displays are also abundant, adding an extra visual layer to sustainability storytelling and promoting visuals.

 2. Aesop (Sydney)

 Located in Westfield Bondi Junction, the new Aesop store has been designed to evoke 1960s Australian homes.
 Created by Mlkk Studio, the space has been made using pinewood planks and panels, including a stud wall vaasard, to appeal to the largely local Australian customer base.
 The timber has been sourced from a nearby woodwork store to minimise costs but also in support of the ‘local’ theme.
 This feeling of ‘local’ is reflected throughout the store with the interiors resembling the design trends of the 70s.
 There is even a ceramic coffee cup display further capturing domestic life in the 60s and 70s.